SamuliVen/lintupongari_fullstack/README.md

 Open http://localhost:3001 to view it in the browser.

 <h3>Elements to develop:</h3>

-1. Error handler for wrong kind of species input.
+1. Error handler for wrong kind of species input.<br/>
-- At the moment the app only accepts Finnish birds that can be found in wikipedia.
+- At the moment the app only accepts Finnish birds that can be found in wikipedia.<br/>
-- "Species not found, add sighting anyway?".
+- "Species not found, add sighting anyway?".<br/>
-2. Rename ALL of the functions and variables to english.
+2. Rename ALL of the functions and variables to english.<br/>
-3. Padding between birds and login box.
+3. Padding between birds and login box.<br/>